-Thanks to support from 67 churches in Upolu (Samoa), Lalovaea Seventh-day Adventist College celebrated the opening of a new building and new classrooms at a ceremony held on Sabbath, July 4.
+Thanks to support from 67 churches in Upolu (Samoa), Lalovaea Seventh-day Adventist College celebrated the opening of a new building and new classrooms at a ceremony held on Saturday, July 4.

 During his opening address, Samoa-Tokelau Mission general secretary Pastor Sione Ausage thanked the church for its support and gave glory to God for the new building, four classrooms, two offices and toilets.